mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: PCG32

     Implementation of PCG32, a member of the PCG family of random number generators proposed by Melissa O'Neill.

-    PCG combines a Linear Congruential Generator (LCG) with a permutation function that yields high-quality pseudorandom variates while at the same time requiring very low computational cost and internal state (only 128 bit in the case of PCG32).
+    PCG32 is a stateful pseudorandom number generator that combines a linear congruential generator (LCG) with a permutation function.
+It provides high statistical quality with a remarkably fast and compact implementation.

-    More detail on the PCG family of pseudorandom number generators can be found `here <https://www.pcg-random.org/index.html>`__.
+    Details on the PCG family of pseudorandom number generators can be found `here <https://www.pcg-random.org/index.html>`__.

+    To create random tensors of different sizes in Python, prefer the higher-level :py:func:`dr.rng() <drjit.rng>` interface, which internally
+    uses the :py:class:`Philox4x32` generator.
+The properties of PCG32 makes it most suitable for Monte Carlo applications requiring long sequences of random variates.

+    Key properties of the PCG variant implemented here include:

+    * **Compact**: 128 bits total state (64-bit state + 64-bit increment)

+    * **Output**: 32-bit output with a period of 2^64 per stream

+    * **Streams**: Multiple independent streams via the increment parameter (with caveats, see below)

+    * **Low-cost sample generation**: a single 64 bit integer multiply-add plus a bit permutation applied to the output.

+    * **Extra features**: provides fast multi-step advance/rewind functionality.

+    **Caveats**: PCG32 produces random high-quality variates within each random number stream.
+For a given initial state, PCG32 can also produce multiple output streams by specifying a different sequence increment (``initseq``) to the constructor.
+However, the level of statistical independence *across streams* is generally insufficient when doing so.
+To obtain a series of high-quality independent parallel streams, it is recommended to use another method (e.g., the Tiny Encryption Algorithm) to seed the `state` and `inc` parameters.
+This ensures independence both within and across streams.

-    The :py:class:`PCG32` class is implemented as a :ref:`PyTree <pytrees>`, which means that it is compatible with symbolic function calls, loops, etc.
+    In Python, the :py:class:`PCG32` class is implemented as a :ref:`PyTree
+    <pytrees>`, which means that it is compatible with symbolic function calls,
+    loops, etc.

     .. note::

        Please watch out for the following pitfall when using the PCG32 class in long-running Dr.Jit calculations (e.g., steps of a gradient-based optimizer).
        Consuming random variates (e.g., through :py:func:`next_float`) changes the internal RNG state.
 If this state is never explicitly evaluated, the computation graph describing the state transformation keeps growing without bound, causing kernel compilation of increasingly large programs to eventually become a bottleneck.
 To evaluate the RNG, simply run